FortinetCloudCSE/FortiDevOps/content/01Cloud101/aws.md

 ## Working with AWS Console

-In this lab you have all the needed credentials access a brand new AWS account using a web browser.
+In this lab you have all the needed credentials access a brand-new AWS account using a web browser.
 Visit the link below and click on 'Sign into Console'.

 https://aws.amazon.com/console/

-Copy/Paste the account ID, IAM username and password into the log in form and click 'Sign In'.
+Copy/Paste the account ID, IAM username and password into the login form and click 'Sign In'.

 ### Create an EC2 Instance